josephrexme/griz/README.md

 A grid system for React applications based on flexbox and [styled-components](https://www.styled-components.com).
 See the [demo](https://josephrexme.github.io/griz/).
 Griz uses [styled-components](https://www.styled-components.com).
 But there's also a [Sass/CSS version](https://gist.github.com/josephrexme/e71e5502b09b5421084f32dcdce8247a).

-> Future griz will use css grids with a flexbox fallback

 ### Installation

 ```sh